Prepare to Lead & Serve at Milligan

 Milligan also offers you a “support team” in the Office of Graduate and Professional Studies that is experienced and ready to help.
 We care about your success.
 We’ll work with you from your first question to graduation.
 We’ll help you develop a degree plan that makes the most of your time and money.
 We provide an orientation to our campus and to the program prior to your first class.
 We do our best to make your life easier.

 Tuition is $600/credit hour, making the entire program approximately $19,275 (including fees), which is comparable with other state and private colleges.
 Financial aid is available for graduate students.
-Learn about available aid and payment options »
+Ask us how our costs compare to other similar institutions and programs!

-Milligan College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master’s, and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Milligan College.
+Milligan University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master’s, education specialist, and doctoral degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Milligan University.

 Accreditation is an important factor to consider when selecting an academic institution.
 Accreditation is the process by which the quality and standards of colleges and universities are verified and upheld.
 Milligan is pleased to hold SACSCOC accreditation, which accredits the entire institution and its programs, including the MSIS.
 SACSCOC accredits degree-seeking institutions in the South, including private and public universities and colleges.